jubayer256/LinkShortner/README.md

-This is the front-end design for link shortner website
+This is the front-end design for link shortner website.
+To visit the website click https://jubayer256.github.io/LinkShortner/